 A Quilt Critique Group: The New Art of "Bee-ing"

-For over 20 years, the six quilters and one embroiderer of the Crit Group have met to share their art and exchange ideas and information.
-This lecture introduces the members--Judy Becker, Linda Behar, Barbara Crane, Nancy Crasco, Sandy Donabed, Sylvia Einstein and Carol Anne Grotrian, as well as new addition, knitter Adrienne Sloan.
+For over 33 years, the five quilters of the Crit Group have met to share their art and exchange ideas and information.
+This lecture introduces the members--Judy Becker, Nancy Crasco, Sandy Donabed, Sylvia Einstein and Carol Anne Grotrian, Learning to trust and appreciate individual viewpoints during critiques, their voices have remained unique and influences, if any, have been subtle.
 This lecture shows how a critique group works and offers advice on starting a group of your own.
 More about Crit members.

 The Tortoise & The Hare: How Learned to Love Quilting in the Slow Lane